 (vi) The Panic Phase (Bearish Phase-3)

-In this last phase, business conditions and financial reports are getting very bad.
-Phase-3 of the bear market is characterized by pure panic.
-Everyone wants to exit the market at any price triggering a general sell-off.
-The media reports are calling for a dying stock market.
-However, during this phase, smart money does not sell anymore.
-On the contrary, smart money buys selectively assets that are fundamentally undervalued.
-In the 18th century, Baron Rothschild said: “Buy When There's Blood in The Streets.”
+In this final phase, business conditions and financial reports are very poor.
+Phase 3 of the bear market is marked by panic.
+Everyone wants to exit the market at any price, triggering a widespread sell-off.
+Media reports warn of a dying stock market.
+However, smart money stops selling and begins selectively buying fundamentally undervalued assets.
+As Baron Rothschild said in the 18th century: “Buy when there’s blood in the streets.”

--During this phase-3, you are probably going to see a monthly RSI close to 20
+-During this phase 3, you may see a monthly RSI close to 20

 The Dow Averages Mechanism -Comparing Dow Industrial and Dow Transportation

-To spot changes in the primary market trends, the Dow Theory uses two basic stock-market averages: the Dow Jones Industrial Average (DJIA) and the Dow Jones Transportation Average (DJTA).
+To identify changes in primary market trends, Dow Theory relies on two key stock-market averages: the Dow Jones Industrial Average (DJIA) and the Dow Jones Transportation Average (DJTA).

-According to the Dow Theory, if one of its major averages (DJIA or DJTA) advances above a level of historical significance, and at the same time, the other average advances as well, then the market is in a well-established bullish trend.
-On the contrary, if one of the DJIA or DJTA averages declines below a level of historical significance, and at the same time, the other average declines as well, then the market is in a well-established bearish trend.
+According to Dow Theory, if one major average (DJIA or DJTA) rises above a level of historical significance and the other average rises as well, the market is in a confirmed bullish trend.
+Conversely, if one average falls below a significant historical level and the other falls too, the market is in a confirmed bearish trend.

-(a) If the master trend of both DJIA and DJTA changes, then the master trend of the whole market is considered as changed
+(a) If the master trend of both DJIA and DJTA changes, the overall market’s master trend is considered to have changed.

 Chart: Dow Industrial (^DJIA) compared to Dow Transportation (^DJT)

-In the above chart, there are two occasions (spotted as A and B) where significant divergences exist between the performance of the two Dow averages.
+👉 Note: In the chart above, there are two points (marked A and B) where significant divergences appear between the two Dow averages.
 These divergences can be seen as market disharmonies.

-Conclusions -Why Dow Theory is Still Important to This Day
+Conclusions -Why Dow Theory Is Still Relevant Today

-Dow theory can be seen as the first complete follow-the-trend trading strategy in the world.
-Additionally, it was the first theory to offer investors specific conditions for entering and exiting the market.
-Although it was introduced more than 100 years ago, the Dow Theory applies to this day, let’s see why it is still important:
+Dow Theory can be seen as the first complete follow-the-trend trading strategy in the world.
+It was also the first theory to give investors clear rules for entering and exiting the market.
+Although introduced over 100 years ago, Dow Theory remains relevant today.
+Here’s why:

-- Dow theory combines different aspects of technical analysis with business conditions and market psychology to create a complete framework for analyzing stock market trends and their phases
+Dow Theory combines technical analysis, business conditions, and market psychology to create a comprehensive framework for analyzing stock market trends and their phases.

-- Dow theory constantly seeks proof and confirmation, a very valuable notion to a modern world suffering from fake news and hype
+Dow Theory emphasizes proof and confirmation, a valuable approach in today’s world of fake news and hype.

-- Dow Theory is useful for recognizing the nature of each market trend, and then focusing on primary trends lasting for years, rather than on secondary trends that are temporary and irrelevant for long-term investors
+It helps investors recognize the nature of each market trend, focusing on long-term primary trends rather than temporary secondary trends that are irrelevant for long-term investing.

-- The 6-wave chart of the Dow Theory applies to every financial market in the world with public participation, not only to equities
+The six-wave chart of Dow Theory applies to all financial markets with public participation, not just equities.

-- The Dow theory is compatible with other dominant market theories such as Elliott Waves and Wyckoff’ Accumulation/Distribution
+Dow Theory is compatible with other major market theories, such as Elliott Waves and Wyckoff’s Accumulation/Distribution.

 ■ Explaining the Dow Theory Trading Strategy